funkia/purescript-turbine/README.md

 ### List of counters

 Show a list of counters.
 New counters can be added to the list.
 Existing counters can be deleted.
-The sum of all the counters is shown.
+The aggregated sum of all the counters is shown.

 ![list of counters GIF](examples/counters/list-counter.gif)